 Bill Status

 The Senate voted to pass SB 559 in late March.
 On May 23, the House of Representatives passed an amended version of the bill.
-Since the bill was amended by the House, it was sent back to the Senate for review.
-On May 30, the Senate voted to concur with the House amendment to SB 559, meaning that it will now advance to the Governor's desk!
+Since the bill was amended by the House, it was sent back to the Senate for review, which voted to concur with the House amendment.
+On July 26, the Governor signed the bill into law!